yig/graphics101-pipeline/README.md

 Name people in the class who deserve a star for helping you (not by giving your their code!).

-* When done, zip your `pipeline` directory (except for the large `build`, `examples/head`, `examples/hercules`, and `examples/lemon` directories) along with the `screenshots` subdirectory and a *Notes.txt* file as *pipeline.zip*.
-Use the `cpack` command from inside your build directory to do all this for you.
+* When done, run the the `cpack` command from inside your build directory to generate an appropriate zip file of your `pipeline` project.
+The zip file it creates, `pipeline.zip`, will include the `screenshots` subdirectory and your `Notes.txt` file.
+It will ignore unneeded large and numerous directories (e.g. `build`, `examples/head`, `examples/hercules`, `examples/lemon`, `glm`).
-Upload your solution to Blackboard before the deadline.
+Upload your `pipeline.zip` to Blackboard before the deadline.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
 Although you are